-The increasing number of cases of violence against and wrongful arrest of women activists prompted JASS Southeast Asia to focus its annual One Day, One Voice regional campaign on these women during 16 Days of Activism.
-The 2014 theme—“Justice for All Women Human Rights Defenders”—honored all the courageous women activists in prison through a series of art performances, media events, peace marches, dialogues, bazaars, film screenings, and lantern lightings in Cambodia, Indonesia, Myanmar, Thailand, Timor-Leste and the Philippines.
+JASS Southeast Asia made the struggle of women land and territory defenders the core of our agenda, honoring courageous women activists in prison through a series of social media campaigns, art performances, media events, peace marches, dialogues, bazaars, film screenings, and lantern lightings in Cambodia, Indonesia, Myanmar, Thailand, Timor-Leste and the Philippines.+ Read More

 This is a source of strength for us.
 Our struggles, our months and years of campaigning for Eva Bande's release finally paid off. ~ Niken Lestari, FAMM

-- we are grounded and working with women on the margins and outside of mainstream NGOs;
+- being grounded and working with young women outside of mainstream NGOs;

-- we play the role of a “bridger”, bringing women from very different backgrounds together across their movements and agendas;
+- playing the role of a “bridger”, bringing together women from very different backgrounds, movements and agendas;

-- our power framework and analysis tools and spaces for reflection across movements are a critical contribution in a time when civil society groups are struggling to understand changing global contexts in comprehensive ways to effectively improve and reconfigure strategies;
+- offering our power framework and analysis tools and spaces, a critical contribution at a time when changing global contexts mandate improved and reconfigured strategies; and